datajoint/workflow-array-ephys/README.md

 ### Running tests

-1. Download the test dataset to your local machine (note the directory where the dataset is saved at: e.g. `/tmp/testset`)
+1. Download the test dataset to your local machine (note the directory where the dataset is saved at - e.g. `/tmp/testset`)

 2. Create an `.env` file with the following content: